API

 SELECT_SELECTION

-Applies a user's choice (e.g., new fabric or color) for a specific option:
+Applies a user's choice (e.g., new fabric or color) for a specific option.
+The iframe accepts two payload shapes on the same message type:

 -